AngieN7/CS330_PPL_Project_Rust/README.md

 ```
 /* Example of multi-line comment on
-hello world program. */
+Hello World program. */
 fn main(){
     println!("Hello, world!");
   }

 ```

-# PPL 2 Data Types and Naming Conventions
+# Data Types and Naming Conventions
-Rust has most of the common data types, data types in Rust are integers, float numbers, characters,  Booleans, arrays and tuples.
-* Statically typed, type declaration needed before the variable is created.
+Rust has most of the common data types, data types in Rust are integers, float numbers, characters,  Booleans, arrays, and tuples.
+Rust is statically typed so the type declaration is needed before creating a variable, and those variables are bound to that type for their lifetimes.
+That said,if variable type is not declared the compiler can often assume the variables type, and will compile
-* Variable is bound to their type at the time of declaration
-* However, if the type is not declared compiler can often correctly assume the variable's type
-* Variables in Rust are immutable by default.
-* However, you can specify whether or not you'd like the variable to be mutable by adding mut before the variable name.
+By default, variables in Rust are immutable, but the language does give users an option to create a mutable variable by placing mut in front of it.
+Naming conventions for Rust variables are

-## Variable conventions
+## Variable Declaration Syntax
 1. Start with let
 2. Add variable name, followed by :
 3. Declare type followed by =